teiResa/teiResa/README.md

 dfgdas

 2025-06-10 studies for like 7 hours.
 Mostly react, and some review.
+Slept like 3 hours?
+I think 6 with waking up and other housely noises.
+15:00 to 23:00.
 2025-06-09 studied

 2025-06-08 day two back studying.
 I feel good about myself.
 I need to keep the habit.
 (Attempting React but i think i might need to revisit Javascript first)